 The application program must write in the WDGCR register at regular intervals during normal operation to prevent an MCU reset.
+This down-counter is free-running: it counts down even if the watchdog is disabled.
 The value to be stored in the WDGCR register must be between FFh and C0h:

-- The WDGA bit is set (watchdog enabled) - The T6 bit is set to prevent generating an immediate reset - The T[5:0] bits contain the number of increments which represents the time delay before the watchdog produces a reset (see Figure 33.
+- The WDGA bit is set (watchdog enabled) - The T6 bit is set to prevent generating an immediate reset - The T[5:0] bits contain the number of increments which represents the time delay before the watchdog produces a reset (see Figure 32.
 Approximate Timeout Duration).
-The timing varies between a minimum and a maximum value due to the unknown status of the prescaler when writing to the WDGCR register (see Figure 34).
+The timing varies between a minimum and a maximum value due to the unknown status of the prescaler when writing to the WDGCR register (see Figure 33).